schoolofcities/urban-data-storytelling/urban-data-visualization/data-visualization/data-visualization.md

 - Choose simple chart types unless complexity is truly needed.
 - Use subtle formatting of reference information like gridlines to keep the audience focused on the data itself.
 - Avoid overuse of colors, labels, and gridlines.
-- You don't need to visualize every possible variable or data point, focus on the story you're trying to tell.
+- You don't need to visualize every possible variable or data point; focus on the story you're trying to tell.
 - Group or collapse less important data to simplify interpretation.
-- Whitespace is your friend
+- Whitespace is your friend.

 Here's an example of a visualization of COVID-19 deaths from [The Guardian](https://www.theguardian.com/us-news/2022/mar/13/how-covid-shook-the-us-charts-graphs) that has limited visual clutter and strong hierarchy.